npm <command> [args]

 npm is extremely configurable.
 It reads its configuration options from 5 places.

 --key val.
 All keys take a value, even if they are booleans (the config parser doesn't know what the options are at the time of parsing).
 If no value is provided, then the option is set to boolean

 npm_config_.
 For example,

 userconfigoption is set in the cli or env, then that will be used instead.

 globalconfigoption is set in the cli, env, or user config, then that file is parsed instead.

-If you would like to contribute, but don't know what to work on, check the issues list or ask on the mailing list.
+If you would like to contribute, but don't know what to work on, read the contributing guidelines and check the issues list.